Home/Fish/Mahi Mahi (Dolphinfish)

 Instructions

 1. 1.
-In a bowl, combine diced Mahi Mahi and lime juice, letting it marinate for 15-20 minutes until the fish is opaque.
+In a glass bowl, combine diced Mahi Mahi with lime juice and let marinate for 15-20 minutes until fish is opaque.

 2. 2.
-Add red onion, jalapeño, avocado, cilantro, and salt, gently mixing to combine.
+Add red onion, tomato, jalapeño, avocado, cilantro, and salt to the marinated fish.

 Ingredients